veikman/dmote-keycap/doc/print.md

 #### The cap comes loose while printing

 Use standard techniques for print bed adhesion with your printer and filament.
-For FDM this means e.g. tape, glue stick, alcohol, bed heating, precise z-offset tuning, extra first-layer height and extrusion width, brim etc.
+For FDM this means e.g. glue stick, isopropyl alcohol, bed heating, precise z-offset tuning, extra first-layer height and extrusion width, brim etc.

 If that does not help, or if the caps you are printing do not have the skirt